waterinstitute/MetGet/README.md

 data from S3 buckets.
 The client application is not a requirement for using MetGet, but it is a convenient way to interact with the server.

+## MetGet Server Access
+The `metget` client application interacts with an instance of a [metget-server](https://github.com/waterinstitute/metget-server), which is a Kubernetes application that archives, builds, and provides to users meteorological data through the client application.
+The client does not require that you use any specific MetGet server instance.
+Instead, you may choose to operate your own `metget-server` instance or you may [contact](mailto:zcobell@thewaterinstitute.org) The Water Institute to request access to an available instance.

 ### Installation

 The MetGet client application can be installed using from the PyPi repository.
 The below commands show how to install the client and its dependencies.